AX-I/AXI_Visualizer/README.md

 # AXI Visualizer

+This branch is for the next generation Hierarchical Tiled Scanline rasterization algorithm.
+It should run much more efficiently on modern GPUs.
+Hierarchical Tiled Barycentric rasterization is commonly used in software rasterizers (ex. cuRE, CUDARaster), but combining the tiled aspect with scanline rendering has not been attempted before.

 AXI Visualizer is a complete software 3D graphics pipeline and engine written with Python and OpenCL.

 It uses scanline rasterization kernels which can be run on the CPU or the GPU compute units.